 CATEGORIES OF INDIVIDUALS COVERED BY THE SYSTEM:

-A sample of the general population who were ages 14-21 on December 31, 1978 (referred to as respondents), with over representation of blacks, Hispanics, poor whites, and persons serving in the military.
+A sample of the general population who were ages 14-21 on December 31, 1978 (referred to as respondents), with over representation of blacks, Hispanics, economically disadvantaged whites, and persons serving in the military.

 CATEGORIES OF RECORDS IN THE SYSTEM:

-Records include, but are not limited to, name, Social Security Number, control number, marital history, education, job history, unemployment history, military service, training history, fertility/family planning, child health history, alcohol use, drug use, reported police contacts, anti-social behavior, assets and income, school records, Government assistance program participation, childhood residence, child development outcomes, expectations, history of parent/child relationship, time use, time spent on child care and household chores, immigration history, and Armed Services Vocational Aptitude Battery scores.
+Records include, but are not limited to, name, social security number, control number, marital history, education, job history, unemployment history, military service, training history, family planning, child health history, alcohol use, drug use, reported police contacts, anti-social behavior, assets and income, school records, Government assistance program participation, childhood residence, child development outcomes, expectations, history of parent/child relationship, time use, time spent on child care and household chores, immigration history, and Armed Services Vocational Aptitude Battery scores.

 AUTHORITY FOR MAINTENANCE OF THE SYSTEM: